aidanschneider/data-science-sp2025/data-science-curriculum-build-2/challenges/c05-antibiotics-assignment.md

 > bacteria of different genera and Gram stain?

-*Observations* - What is your response to the question above? - The most effective antibiotic appears to be neomycin - Which of your visuals above (1 through 5) is **most effective** at helping to answer this question? - The most effective visual to answer this question was Visual
-2. - Why? - I was able to analyze the effectiveness of each of the antibiotics by their position along the x and y axis for streptomycin and penicilin - for the third antibiotic i am able to determine the effectiveness based on the area of each of the points
+*Observations* - What is your response to the question above? - The most effective antibiotic appears to be neomycin - Streptomycin seems to be the next most effective antibiotic, while penicilin seems to be the least effective of the three - Which of your visuals above (1 through 5) is **most effective** at helping to answer this question? - The most effective visual to answer this question was Visual 2. - Why? - I was able to analyze the effectiveness of each of the antibiotics by their position along the x and y axis for streptomycin and penicilin - for the third antibiotic i am able to determine the effectiveness based on the area of each of the points

 #### Guiding Question 2